OUR TEAM

 AVERY BUTLER

-Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, B.A.
-Conflict Analysis and Resolution
+Jimmy and Rosalynn Carter School for Peace and Conflict Resolution, B.A. in Conflict Analysis and Resolution

 DR. NICHOLAS SHERWOOD